Tyrese-BlockWarrior/PoA-Interchain-Node/README.md

 Our multisig wallets have a function called `deposit` which allows you to transfer ether from your address on the chain A to a receiver on the chain B.

-Instead of paying to the wallet address, you call the `deposit` method using geth console or our utility program `icn-deposit.go`:
+Instead of paying to the wallet address, you call the `deposit` method using the geth console or our utility program `icn-deposit.go`:

     go run cmd/icn-deposit/main.go -mainchain -keyjson=mainchain/keystore/<your_key_json> -password=dummy -endpoint=mainchain/geth.ipc -wallet=`cat mainchain/wallet` -receiver=`cat sidechain/sealer` -value="25000000000000000000"